usnistgov/feasst/CONTRIBUTING.rst

 To Do List
 ================================================================================

-* test LJ WL MC saturation
-* enforce order for initialization, all possible particles, type-based properties and groups must be defined prior to trial moves?
 * ideal gas as the first tutorial/testcase
 * specify units in LMP data files?
 * fix dependency linkers required by clang/cmake on macOS but not g++ on ubuntu